dolittle/Documentation/Documentation/_index.md

 ## Theme

-The documentation is using a [fork](https://github.com/dolittle/hugo-theme-docdock) of a theme called [DocDock](http://docdock.netlify.com).
+The documentation is using a theme called [Dot](https://github.com/Gethugothemes/dot-hugo-documentation-theme.git).
 We're adhering to the guidelines and documentation of the theme in combination with [Hugos guidelines](https://gohugo.io/documentation/).
 Get familiar with the structure and requirements and all the [shortcodes] supported by both [Hugo](https://gohugo.io/content-management/shortcodes/) and the theme.